Traveling to France? Here’s How to Learn as Much French as Possible While You’re There

 Do you know what it feels like to learn a language with all your senses?

 You’ll know what I mean as soon as you set foot in France.

-Learning French in France is one of the quickest—and most exciting—ways to push your proficiency level up a step.
-It’s that full immersion experience, where everything you see and hear (and even smell, taste and touch!) gets you thinking and communicating in French.
-The more you explore and speak with locals, the quicker you’ll start experiencing the world through French.
+Learning French in France is one of the quickest—and most exciting—ways to get a full immersion experience, where everything you see and hear (and even smell, taste and touch!) gets you thinking and communicating in French.

 Why Learn French in France?

 In case you aren’t already completely convinced of the value of traveling to France, here’s what the experience abroad has to offer your language skills.
 Be careful, though—these benefits only come to travelers with their ears and eyes totally open to the language around them.

 First, being surrounded by French will get you fluent faster.
 When you’re learning any new skill, surrounding yourself—fully immersing yourself—in activities relevant to that particular skill will accelerate your rate of learning.
 Traveling to France in order to learn French is making a conscious choice to dive into the French language and culture.

 You’ll utilize context clues to make sense of what’s going on around you, you’ll be required to communicate only in French and even when you’re not actively listening or speaking your subconscious will be soaking up the language.

 Of course, immersion isn’t only about being physically present in France.
 It’s also about immersing yourself in the French digital space, which can easily be accomplished through social media and a modern language learning program.